 The Arts Institute is the administrative home to the Integrated Arts subject listing (495).
-This interdisciplinary listing primarily support courses offered through Institute programs such as the Interdisciplinary Arts Residency Program or The Studio Creative Arts and Design residential learning community, but can also be used for interdisciplinary arts courses that cannot be appropriately located in a subject listing devoted to a single topic.
+This interdisciplinary listing primarily supports courses offered through division programs such as the Interdisciplinary Arts Residency Program or The Studio: Creative Arts Community, but can also be used for interdisciplinary arts courses that cannot be appropriately located in a subject listing devoted to a single topic.

 Click here to view the Integrated Arts courses in the official UW–Madison Course Guide.

 1. Notify Arts Institute of your intent to propose a course

 Contact Arts Institute Assistant Director for Academic Programs, Kate Hewson, and provide the following:

 - Justification for listing the course in Integrated Arts as opposed to your home department

 - Evidence of support from your home department chair

 - Indicate which of the following criteria the course meets: